 Next, we explore the characteristics of bunching organizations using methods described in Diamond and Persson (2016).
 We find that bunching is most common among smaller organizations that receive a large proportion of their revenues from charitable contributions rather than from program fees.
-We find that our bunching estimates increase monotonically with the percent of revenues from contributions and that the extent of bunching is approximately seven times greater for organizations in the highest quartile of contribution revenue than for firms in the lowest quartile.
+We find that our bunching estimates increase monotonically with the percent of revenues from contributions and that the extent of bunching is approximately five times greater for organizations in the highest quartile of contribution revenue than for firms in the lowest quartile.
 These findings are consistent with a model in which nonprofits are motivated to manipulate their financial reporting in order to appear balance sheet solvent so as to appeal to their donor base.

 Finally, we exploit the panel structure of our data to examine the consequences of bunching by comparing outcomes in later years for charities that manipulated their financial reporting to the outcomes of charities that were eligible to bunch but did not.
 Motivated by our prior findings, we first consider the effect of bunching on contribution revenue.
 We find no evidence of an effect of bunching on contribution revenue in the year that an organization bunches, consistent with the timing of the release of financial statements.
-However, we observe that bunching leads to an increase in contribution revenue two years later - charities near the threshold in year t experience a significant 19 percent increase in contribution revenue in year $t + 2$.
-In contrast, we observe no effect on expenses in subsequent years.
-However, we do observe an effect in year t , the year the firm bunches, suggesting that part of the mechanism by which firms engage in bunching involves decreasing expenses.
-Taken together, these findings suggest that donors are more likely to contribute to charities just above the insolvency threshold, and that firms manage to manipulate their income to appear solvent by reporting lower expenses.
+However, we observe that bunching leads to an increase in contribution revenue two years later - charities near the threshold in year $t$ experience a significant 7 percent increase in contribution revenue in year $t + 2$ , suggesting that donors are more likely to contribute to charities just above the insolvency threshold.